MSF vs KCH Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's ECS T10 Krefeld Match - May 19, 2021

-MSC Frankfurt will lock horns with the Koln Challengers in the ninth match of the ECS T10 Krefeld at the Bayer Uerdingen Cricket Ground on Wednesday.
+MSC Frankfurt will be up against Koln Challengers in the 10th match of the ECS T10 Krefeld at the Bayer Uerdingen Cricket Ground on Wednesday.
+It will be the second consecutive meeting of the day between the two sides.

-MSC Frankfurt won their first three ECS T10 Krefeld games before losing to the Aachen Rising Stars by nine wickets in their last outing.
-They are currently sitting at the top of the Group A points table.
+MSC Frankfurt are currently sitting at the top of the Group A points table with three wins from their four games, with their only loss coming against the Aachen Rising Stars by nine wickets.
+The Sekandar Khan-led side will be looking forward to winning both their matches on Wednesday and further strengthening their position in the ECS T10 Krefeld.

-Koln Challengers, on the other hand, lost their first two matches and are currently rock-bottom of the Group A points table.
-They will be looking forward to getting off the mark in the ECS T10 Krefeld at the earliest.
+Koln Challengers, on the other hand, find themselves languishing at the bottom of the Group A points table with two losses from as many matches.
+They lost both their matches against VFB Gelsenkirchen on the opening day of the ECS T10 Krefeld.
+Kesava Motati and co. will be hoping to pick up a win and finally open their account in the tournament.

 Squads to choose from